arslank001/arslank001/README.md

 ## About Me

 Hello!
-I'm Arsalan, Experienced Software Engineer with 6+ years of expertise in ASP.NET Core, MVC, Webforms, RESTful APIs, and SQL Server, delivering scalable web solutions for EdTech and HealthTech.
-Microsoft Certified Azure Developer Associate (AZ-204) with hands-on experience in Azure cloud services, performance optimization, and leading cross-functional development teams.
-Currently working as a Team Lead, driving high-impact projects and enterprise-level applications.
+I'm Arsalan, Senior Software Engineer with 6+ years of experience architecting and delivering scalable web applications using ASP.NET Core, MVC, RESTful APIs, and SQL Server for EdTech and HealthTech platforms.
+Microsoft Certified Azure Developer Associate (AZ-204) with hands-on ownership of the full deployment lifecycle, from Azure cloud services to on-premises IIS infrastructure and hosting/domain administration.
+Currently leading a team of 8 developers, driving architecture, delivery, and mentorship for enterprise-level academic systems used by 10,000+ students and faculty.

 - 🔭 I'm currently working as a Senior Software Engineer at UOW - University of Wah
 - 🌱 I'm continuously learning and exploring new technologies in web development and data science